fmdelvalle/auto-gpt-ts/BULLETIN.en.md

  * It is async, so it is possible to have multiple runners in the same thread
  * Faster sentencizer
  * Internationalization in progress.
 Language is set in a per-agent basis.
+ * Core detached from CLI, so it can also be used as a backend service (work in progress).